Medical Assistant vs Medical Lab Technician

 To become a medical assistant, you must have your high school diploma or GED.
 After that, you may choose to enroll in a training program and pursue your medical assistant certification.
 After you complete your course, you can take a certification exam and start looking for jobs.
 Most employers prefer to hire certified medical assistants.

-Stepful, for example, has a 4-month online medical assistant training program that leads to a Certified Clinical Medical Assistant certification.
+Stepful, for example, has a 4-month online medical assistant training program that prepares students to take the exam to become a Certified Clinical Medical Assistant.

 Medical assistants may work in doctors offices, outpatient clinics, urgent care centers, hospitals, long-term care centers, and almost any other healthcare facility.